Exploring the Relationship Between Competency Management and Credentialing

 Competency Management and Credentialing are widely used practices in most industries today.
 Software applications are available to help manage these crucial processes so that they work seamlessly to ensure that all employees have the skills, knowledge, documentation, and training needed for success.
 Let’s take a closer look at each of these practices and how they are related, as well as how software applications, like CABEM’s Competency Manager, make both practices a reality in any industry.

 What is Competency Management?

 There are so many benefits to Competency Management.
 It can identify which skills a person needs to perform well in order to succeed in their specific role.
 This helps Human Resources better identify the candidates that will succeed in that role.
 Competency Management makes training for employees easier.
 Employees who receive clear, defined instructions of their job parameters will do better in their roles.
-The ability to evaluate skills, and identify skills that are lacking, improves productivity.
+The ability to evaluate skills, identify skills that are lacking, and improve productivity.
 Employees can be provided the training they need, which in turn will lead to decreased errors.
 Valuable skills and knowledge stay within an organization with clearly defined core competencies.
-This allows organizations to gain a better understanding of what skills are needed for it to grow and succeed in the future.
+This allows organizations to gain a better understanding of what skills are needed to grow and succeed in the future.

 What is Credentialing?

 Credentialing is the formal process of determining the qualifications of professionals and assessing their background and legitimacy.
 A credential is an award or accreditation given to an individual to verify a specific qualification or competence.
 Some examples of credentials are certifications, degrees, diplomas, licenses, and certificates.
 Credentialing is important in any business as it helps reduce liability, achieve regulatory compliance, and retain talent by proving competency.